1. The Ungrateful Guinea Pig

 “Is it cold?”

 He laughed at me and brought me a can.
-I sipped my beer and surveyed the newly erected breastwork running along the opposite side of the street where the edge of the road met the field.
+I sipped my beer and surveyed the newly erected breastwork running along the opposite side of the street where the edge of the road met the killing field.
 It was a clear summer afternoon.
 I could see right across that pocked field — past the ruins of our many failed walls, past the piles of charred bones — all the way to the river about half a mile away.

 “Crazy, right?”
 Kyle said.
 “Anyway, I was thinking last night.
 The field across the street.
 No houses rebuilt on that side of Valley Avenue after the ’72 flood.
 Now the enemy floods it.
 Still can’t figure that out.
 Zombies coming out of our very own Lackawanna River.
 Zombies coming out of every fucking river.”
 He pulled a bent cigarette and a lighter from his camouflage shorts.
 “So I figure we should start calling them,” he paused to light up, “we should start calling them The Flood.”